 This is what Alex has turned into a narrative that you can't arrest minors in California.

-According to an article in the Sacramento Bee, Jerry Brown said it was a hard choice to sign this bill, but he was swayed to sign the bill based on, quote, stark racial and geographic disparity and how young men and women are treated who have committed similar crimes.
+According to an article in the Sacramento B, Jerry Brown said it was a hard choice to sign this bill, but he was swayed to sign the bill based on, quote, stark racial and geographic disparity in how young men and women are treated who have committed similar crimes.

 Part of what these bills aim to do is to work against a trend of criminalizing behaviors in young non-white people whose actions you might call precocious or a mistake were they white.

-Because if you start pulling that thread, then you go all the way back and you're like, the very beginning of the criminal justice system is purely discriminatory.
+And it's because if you start pulling that thread, then you go all the way back and you're like the very beginning of the criminal justice system is purely discriminatory.

 The UN says have iodine deficiency and have had mental disabilities from it.

-But the latest numbers I've got from the National Institute of Health, because Wikipedia has changed its entry and removed it, probably because we were talking about it.
+But the latest numbers I've got from the National Institute of Health, because Wikipedia has changed this entry and removed it probably because we were talking about it.

-At a global scale, approximately 2 million people suffer ion deficiency of which approximately 50 million present the clinical manifestation.
+At a global scale, approximately 2 billion people suffer iodine deficiency, of which approximately 50 million present the clinical manifestations in daily food intake.

-First, I love the idea of Alex pulling out a Sherlock Holmes pipe and playing detective, pouring through the edits on Wikipedia to see who took down his three billion statistic.
+First, I love the idea of Alex pulling out like a Sherlock Holmes pipe and playing detective, poring through the edits on Wikipedia to see who took down his 3 billion statistic.

 Alex is absolutely correct that there are serious problems that come from iodine deficiency, including physical and mental disabilities.